Main illustration: James Noellert

 Here’s the thing.
 A large portion of your website visitors who might buy your product are not finding their way to a contact form or demo request.
 In fact, most of them will leave without doing anything.
 The average conversion rate for your typical marketing stack isn’t pretty.
 The conversion rate for things like forms, paid advertising or mass email – hovers around the 2-3% mark.

 With live chat, the focus shifts from passively collecting a lead’s contact info, to actively engaging people in conversation.
 Instead of forcing people to complete static form fill submissions, go through an arduous marketing qualification process and wait for follow-ups (that might never come), live chat helps businesses to engage with potential leads in real-time, whether that’s with human-to-human conversations and/or automated with chatbot conversations.
 Without a chat these prospects would just vanish into thin air and be lost forever.

 2. Live chat for sales

-Twenty years ago, you might order something over the phone and wait weeks for it to arrive in the mail.
-Today, you can buy that same item on Amazon and get it delivered to your doorstep in a matter of hours.
-Customers are now in control of the sales process and it’s the businesses who are providing an immediate, on-demand selling experience that are winning.
+Today, customers are now in control of the sales process and it’s the businesses who are providing an immediate, on-demand selling experience that are winning.

 Thousands of businesses are embracing this reality, and creating helpful, authentic, and impactful selling experiences that’s paying off in spades.
 According to our data, website visitors are 82% more likely to convert to customers if they’ve chatted with you first.
 What’s more, their accounts are worth 13% more than those where the business didn’t have a conversation before sign up.